0x1eef/trip.rb/README.md

 gaining insight into the code being traced.
 One day I might extract it into its own gem - for now it is shipped with the Trip.rb gem.

-It has to be required it separately:
+The analyzer has to be required it separately:

 ```ruby
 require "trip/analyzer"
 ```

-Iit requires the "paint" gem to be installed:
+It depends on the "paint" gem for colorized output.

 ```ruby
 gem install paint